-The uniformed service shared leave pool was created so that state employees who are called to service in the uniformed services will be able to maintain a level of compensation and employee benefits consistent with the amount they would have received had they remained in active state service.
-The pool allows employees to donate leave to be used as shared leave to fellow state employees called to service in the uniformed services.
+The Uniformed Service Shared Leave Pool ("USSLP")was created so that state employees who are called to service in the uniformed services will be able to maintain a level of compensation and employee benefits consistent with the amount they would have received had they remained in active state service.
+The USSLP allows employees to donate leave to be used as shared leave to fellow state employees called to service in the uniformed services and who meets the requirements of RCW 41.04.665.
 Employee participation will be voluntary at all times.
 The Military Department, State Human Resources, and Office of Financial Management will administer the pool.